Health Secretary and nursing leader to meet as pay row continues

 Ms Cullen has urged ministers to prevent nurses from going into the winter months on strike.

-Downing Street has said some nurses would already receive double-digit pay rises under the deal rejected by RCN members.
+Downing Street said some nurses would have got double-digit pay rises under the deal rejected by RCN members.

+All the unions involved in industrial disputes over the past year, including the RCN, have stressed to members the importance of voting because of legislation on ballots.

+The Trade Union & Labour Relations (Consolidation) Act 1992 sets out the legal requirements in respect of industrial action in England, Scotland and Wales.

 The best videos delivered daily